 Web: You can also email the airline here to log complaints or report issues.

-Social: The company used to be pretty responsive on Twitter, but in spring of 2016 it transitioned the @DeltaAssist support account and moved customer service to its main account at @Delta, which also tweets travel tips and promos.
+Social: For customer service, the company uses its main account at @Delta, which also tweets travel tips and promos.
 It’s still worth a shot if you’re encountering trouble, though.

 On Facebook, the airline responds routinely to customers.
 On Messenger, Delta typically responds, according to its chat, “within a few hours,” which may not beg acceptable if you’re in a jam.